rust-lang/rfcs/text/infer function signatures from trait declaration into impls.md

 also the programmer *must* have the trait documentation or original source at hand (or gain enough guidance from the error message) in order to actually write the implementation in the first place.

-as far as users go, the point is refering to the trait should suffice; there may be example code close to the trait decl;
+as far as users go, refering to the trait should suffice; there may be example code close to the trait decl;
 trait implemenations are easy to search for, thanks to rusts syntax. *RustDoc* already gives browseable reference; trait declarations are very easy to grep for, and future IDE tools may have other interactive assists.

 As such , this should not be a problem - even for cross-module implementations